-For more visit the Public Safety Website.
+For more visit the Public Safety website.

 Sailing instruction is offered.
 Appropriate certification is awarded according to the level of proficiency achieved.
-Ten Mercury sailboats, five Lasers, three Club 420s, and three Olympic-class Solangs are available at the sailing dock at Fox Point Pavilion, directly across the street from the campus.
+Ten Mercury sailboats, five Lasers, three Club 420s, and three Olympic-class Solings are available at the sailing dock at Fox Point Pavilion, directly across the street from the campus.

 For sailing season, hours and further information, please call 617.287.7833.